Mobile impurity coupled to correlated lattice bosons: Methods and observables

 We simulate lattices up to $L=20$ with periodic boundary conditions and use inverse temperatures $\beta=L$, which is sufficient to reach ground-state convergence in both the superfluid and the Mott-insulating regimes.

 In the following, we summarize the observables used to characterize the impurity mobility and the accompanying bath deformation.
 All measurements are performed in the (canonical) single-impurity sector and in the grand-canonical ensemble for the bath, using the multi-species worm algorithm.
 Three global observables are central to our analysis.
-First, the impurity winding number $\langle W_{\mathrm{imp}}^{2}\rangle$ quantifies the coherent mobility of the impurity: a finite value signals a mobile light polaron, while its continuous suppression and eventual collapse indicate interaction-driven self-localization, ranging from heavy polarons and saturated bubbles or bound clusters in a superfluid bath to fully localized defects in a Mott-insulating bath.
-Second, the bath superfluid density $\rho_{\mathrm{s}}$, obtained from the standard winding-number estimator, tracks the loss of global phase stiffness and thus diagnoses the SF--MI transition and the underlying bath compressibility.
-Third, impurity-centered density responses, encoded in the correlator $C_{\mathrm{ib}}(\mathbf r)$ and its cumulative bath-density deformation $\Delta N(R)$, resolve the real-space structure of the dressing cloud and distinguish depletion bubble, bound clusters, nearly free defect, and localized defect state.
-Statistical errors are estimated via jackknife analysis over independent Monte Carlo blocks, and radial profiles are smoothed by binning over shells of constant distance using the minimum-image convention.
+First, the impurity winding number $\langle W_{\mathrm{imp}}^{2}\rangle$ quantifies the coherent mobility of the impurity: a finite value signals a mobile light polaron, while its continuous suppression and eventual collapse indicate interaction-driven self-trapping, ranging from heavy polarons and saturated bubbles or bound clusters in a superfluid bath to fully self-trapped defects in a Mott-insulating bath.
+Second, the bath superfluid density $\rho_{\mathrm{b}}$, obtained from the standard winding-number estimator, tracks the loss of global phase stiffness and thus diagnoses the SF--MI transition.
+Third, impurity-centered density responses, encoded in the correlator $C_{\mathrm{ib}}(R)$ and its cumulative bath-density deformation $\Delta N(R)$, resolve the real-space structure of the dressing cloud and help distinguish depletion bubbles, bound clusters, nearly free defects, and self-trapped (defect-bound) states.
+Statistical errors are estimated via jackknife analysis over independent Monte Carlo blocks.